-A man who earns $300,000 a year will pay a top tax rate that’s significantly more than a woman who’s scraping by on $15,000 annually.
-Any income he earns over $200,000 is going to be taxed at 35% as of 2018, whereas that woman will pay a top rate of just 12 percent.
-That’s how a progressive system works, but the actual equation is a bit more complicated than that.
+A single taxpayer who earns $300,000 a year will pay a top tax rate that’s significantly higher than a taxpayer who only makes $15,000 a year.
+Any income the first person earns over $209,426 is going to be taxed at 35% as of 2021, whereas the second person will pay a top rate of just 12% (assuming both are filing as single taxpayers, not as married taxpayers).

 Marginal vs. Effective Tax Rates

-Not all of this guy’s income will be taxed at 35 percent.
-Technically, the first $9,525 he earns will be taxed at only 10% in 2018.
-Income between that threshold and $38,700 will be taxed at 12 percent, and income of $38,701 up to $82,500 will be subject to a 22% rate.
-Beyond this point, his income up to $157,500 will be taxed at 24 percent, then his income from $157,401 to $200,000 is taxed at a rate of 32 percent.
-Only that last $100,000 suffers a 35% tax bite, and this is assuming that he’s single.
+Not all of the $300,000-a-year taxpayer’s income is taxed at 35%.
+The first $9,950 they earn in 2021 would be taxed at only 10%.
+Income between that threshold and $40,525 would be taxed at 12%, and income of $40,526 up to $86,375 would be subject to a 22% rate.
+Next, their income up to $164,925 would be taxed at 24%, and their income from $164,926 to $209,425 would be taxed at a rate of 32%.
+Only that last $90,575 (i.e., $300,000 - $209,425) would incur a 35% tax rate.

 The Effect of Credits and Deductions

-The guy with the $300,000 income can bring that figure down to $288,000 just by claiming the $12,000 standard deduction for his filing status.
-The woman’s taxable income would drop to just $3,000, assuming she’s also single and she claims the $12,000 standard deduction.
+The taxpayer with the $300,000 income can bring that figure down to $287,450 just by claiming the standard deduction for their single filing status, which is $12,550 for tax year 2021.
+The $15,000-a-year person’s taxable income would drop to just $2,450, assuming they’re also single and they claim the $12,550 standard deduction.

-Property and state taxes accounted for $69.3 billion in claimed tax deductions in 2015, and it only stands to reason that the majority of that total can be attributed to those who paid the most in such taxes—high-income individuals.
+Property and state taxes accounted for $69.3 billion in claimed tax deductions in 2017, and it stands to reason that the majority of that total can be attributed to people who paid the most in such taxes—high-income individuals.

-Basically, the more you earn, the more you spend, and if your spending is done on tax-deductible expenses, the greater tax break you will get.
-Of course, wealthier individuals are precluded from claiming the earned income tax credit, estimated at $73.4 billion in taxpayer savings in 2017.
+Basically, the more you earn, the more you spend, and the greater the tax break you’ll get if your spending is on tax-deductible expenses.
+But wealthier individuals are precluded from claiming the earned income tax credit, estimated at $65 billion in taxpayer savings in 2017.
 Qualifying for this credit can result in the IRS paying the citizen rather than the other way around because it’s refundable.

 The Tax Burden for Low-Income Taxpayers